 When you post new content on Instagram, you will get better results as your percentage of interactions based on your total number of followers will be higher, and not only that, the engagement you recieve on your content will be authentic.

 Once you’re able to tell Instagram that a good percentage of your followers are enjoying the content that you’re putting out there, they’ll want to push it out to more users on the platform, to improve their experience and bring them back day after day.

 Bots, inactive accounts and fake followers are a problem on all social media platforms – even on music based platforms such as Spotify.
 Luckily, we are now seeing that Spotify are cleaning up their platform and removing fake streams and bots, affecting those that have purchased them, but making space for the true artists and musicians that are uploading unique, engaging content.

 The same goes for Instagram.
 Though the platform has started to remove ghost followers and fake accounts, you need to do your part to ensure that your profiles are optimised for peak engagement.

 It may be tempting to buy those streams and followers to look good on paper.
 But doing so will hurt you in the long run.
 Look at it like getting a bad tattoo on a drunken night.
 Removing it isn’t an easy process.
-Let’s use 2021 to focus on actually building an engaged loyal fanbase with people who will listen to (and love) your music.
+Let’s focus on actually building an engaged loyal fanbase with people who will listen to (and love) your music.